Eels on new album 'Earth To Dora': "Dark phases happen, but they will get better" | NME

 “It’s weird,” he tells NME down the phone, “I can’t imagine thinking that way now.
 It’s a great lesson for everybody in all sorts of situations.
 You can feel very strongly a certain way at a certain time in your life and that really might not be how you’re gonna feel about it in the future.
 Sometimes when you feel like sticking to your guns about something, you’ve gotta be open to how life is always changing.”

 The new album, Eels’ 13th, is a typically plush and melodic affair, structured to mirror the rise and fall of a relationship.
 Is it a window into E’s brief marriage during his hiatus, which gave him his first son aged 54?` What’s his best advice for dealing with the dark times?
-And what would Hendrix have thought?
 We gave him a call to find out.

 Hello, E. How have you been coping with the pandemic?